-Employees of Charlotte-Mecklenburg Schools (CMS) should be aware that CMS does not allow employmentbased placements.
+Employees of Charlotte-Mecklenburg Schools (CMS) should be aware that CMS does not allow employment-based placements.

-- 33. Agency/Organization/Company Name:
+33. Agency/Organization/Company Name:

-- 34. By initialing below, I acknowledge that I have discussed completing an employment-based placement with my employer and they are in support of me pursuing this option.
+34. By initialing below, I acknowledge that I have discussed completing an employment-based placement with my employer and they are in support of me pursuing this option.

-- 35. Direct Supervisor Name:
+35. Direct Supervisor Name:

-- 36. Direct Supervisor Email:
+36. Direct Supervisor Email:

-- 37. Direct Supervisor Phone Number:
+37. Direct Supervisor Phone Number:

 38. Are there any other contacts at the agency that we need to be aware of?
 For example, if you have spoken with HR, Executive Director, or other organizational leadership about an employment-based placement, please include names and contact information for anyone else who you think we may need to be in touch with at your agency.

-By initialing below, I acknowledge that in order to be considered for an employment-based field placement, I will also submit the Employment-Based Practicum Placement Application by the deadline listed in Canvas.
+39. By initialing below, I acknowledge that in order to be considered for an employment-based field placement, I will also submit the Employment-Based Practicum Placement Application by the deadline listed in Canvas.
 I understand that my application will not be processed until all applications have been submitted.
-Submitting application materials after the deadline may cause my Employment-Based Placement request to be denied.

-Continual Practicum Placement

-This section is for students who are currently placed at an approved practicum placement (nonemployment based) and would like to continue for your specialized year.
-Completing this section will make your current agency your first choice.

-Note: If you are in an employment-based placement and would like to continue with employment-based placement at the same employer for your second year, please go back to the last question and select "Employment-Based Placement".
+Submitting application materials after the deadline may cause my Employment- Based Placement request to be denied.
+Skip o to question 48 Со entinual Practicum Placement em is section is for students who are currently placed at an approved practicum placement (non- apployment based) and would like to continue for your specialized year.
+Completing this section will make for current agency your first choice. pla te: If you are in an employment-based placement and would like to continue with employment-based accement at the same employer for your second year, please go back to the last question and select apployment-Based Placement".
 40. What is the name of your current practicum placement?
 41. Have you talked with the agency about staying for an additional year?

-No No
+Mark only one oval.
+Yes ◯ No

 42. If you would like to stay at your current placement, how would you increase your level of responsibility to ensure continued growth at the agency?

+Skip to question 48

-Ad-Hoc Placement
+Ad -Hoc Placement

-This section is for students who have an EXISTING prior connection to an agency that you are interested in partnering with for your practicum placement.
-Please note: Although you may provide this information, there is NO guarantee that you will be placed with this agency.
+par is section is for students who have an EXISTING prior connection to an agency that you are interested in the state of the

-- 43. Agency Name:
+43. Agency Name:

-- 44. Agency Contact Name: Please also list their job title, if you know it.
+44. Agency Contact Name:

+Please also list their job title, if you know it.

-- 45. Contact Person's Email:
+45. Contact Person's Email:

-- 46. Contact Person's Phone Number:
+46. Contact Person's Phone Number: